dna2118/Thesis_MPH_1/ThesisAnalysis.md

     ##    0    1    2    3    4 NA's
     ##   22  125   90   51   14    2

+##### Here, I split the groups of housing risk into separate data frames and performed anova tests to assess their significance.
+I then calculated the mean MCS-12, PCS-12 and PSS for each of the groups.

 ``` r
 housing_risk_split = split(Joined_data, Joined_data$housing_risk)